DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 Before starting, make sure you’ve got a Bitcoin Core full node running and up to sync.
 If don’t, see [Install and optimize Bitcoin Core](hodl-guide_61_bitcoin-core.md).

-You also need Electrum https://electrum.org/#download (you should check the digital signatures before installing, more info on how [Here](https://github.com/HelgeHunding/guides/blob/master/hodl-guide/hodl-guide_40_multi-sig.md#download-and-verify-electrum))
+You also need Electrum https://electrum.org/#download (you should always check the digital signatures before installing, more info on how [Here](https://github.com/HelgeHunding/guides/blob/master/hodl-guide/hodl-guide_40_multi-sig.md#download-and-verify-electrum))

 ## Download the installation package

 Go to https://github.com/chris-belcher/electrum-personal-server and read the intro (before How To) to know what this is and why it’s important.
-To verify the download, we need Chris Belchers signing-key.
+Before we install anything, we need Chris Belchers signing-key to verify any downloads.
 It can be found here https://github.com/chris-belcher/electrum-personal-server/blob/master/pgp/pubkeys/belcher.asc

 Click “raw”: